browserengineering/book/book/styles.md

 ```

 Skipping parse errors is a double-edged sword.
 It hides error
-messages, so debugging style sheets becomes more difficult; it also
+messages, making it harder for authors to debug their style sheets; it
-makes it harder to debug your parser.[^try-no-try] So this "catch-all"
+also makes it harder to debug your parser.[^try-no-try] So in most
-error handling is usually a code smell.
+programming situations this "catch-all" error handling is usually a
+code smell.

 [^try-no-try]: I suggest removing the `try` block when debugging.

 But on the web "catch-all" error handling has an unusual benefit.
 The
-web is an ecosystem of many browsers, which (for example) support
+web is an ecosystem of many browsers,[^and-versions] which (for
-different kinds of property values.[^like-parens] CSS that parses in
+example) support different kinds of property values.[^like-parens] CSS
-one browser might not parse in another.
-With silent parse errors,
+that parses in one browser might not parse in another.
+With silent
-browsers just ignore stuff they don't understand, and web pages mostly
+parse errors, browsers just ignore stuff they don't understand, and
-work in all of them.
-The principle (variously called "Postel's
+web pages mostly work in all of them.
+The principle (variously called
-Law",[^for-jon] the "Digital Principle",[^from-circuits] or the
+"Postel's Law",[^for-jon] the "Digital Principle",[^from-circuits] or
-"Robustness Principle") is: produce maximally conformant output but
+the "Robustness Principle") is: produce maximally conformant output
-accept even minimally conformant input.
+but accept even minimally conformant input.

+[^and-versions]: And an ecosystem of many browser versions, some
+    of which haven't been written yet---but need to be supported as
+    best we can.

 [^like-parens]: Our browser does not support parentheses in property
     values, for example, which real browsers use for things like the